capitalch/xpostgres-plv8/README.md

 select plv8_version();
 ```

-The above sql commands are to be executed as SQL.
-I executed them in my container through pgadmin.
-But you free to execute those commands in any manner you want such as using psql or any other *Postgresql admin tool*.
+The above sql commands are to be executed in SQL mode.
+I executed them in my container through **pgadmin**.
+But you free to execute those commands in any manner you want such as using **psql** or any other *Postgresql admin tool*.